Vasu014/Vasu014.github.io/about.md

 <img class="col one right" src="/img/prof_pic.jpg">

 <br/>
 I am Vasu Bhardwaj, currently working as a software developer at Citigroup.

 I completed my B.Tech in Software Engineering from Delhi Technological University.
-Being a caffeine addict, I love to explore the coffee shops everywhere I go.
+I thrive on caffeine and love to explore the coffee shops everywhere I go.
 <br/>
 <br/>
 This blog is a means for me to keep track of various things I'm learning on my journey in the tech world.